Vinz68/logTest/README.md

   - we need permanent storage in a database
   - using the API we can save & read data from it.
 - **use build tools**
+  - unit testing (mocha, should, sinon)
+  - integration testing (supertest)
    - for automatic node restarts when source files are changes
   - compress/uglify source files to distribution folder
-  - automatic unit testing (todo)
 - **security**
   - https
   - mechanism to start the app after boot (we will use [PM2](http://pm2.keymetrics.io/))